The Dramatica Blog

 Useful AI offloads friction like retrieval, transcription, and cleanup.
 Harmful AI outsourcing hands over interpretation, structure, and authorship.
 Narrova matters because it is designed to protect Storyform integrity instead of replacing the writer’s thinking.

-Ai Keeps Rebuilding Story Structure Dramatica Has Been Here For Over 30 Years
+AI Keeps Rebuilding Story Structure.
+Dramatica Has Been Here for Over 30 Years.

-A Pipeline Is Not A Storyform
+A Pipeline Is Not a Storyform

 Hoppers and the Storyform That Refuses to Apologize for Reaction